SymfonyCasts/symfony-ux/sfcasts/stimulus/delete-confirm.md

 That's it!
 Oh, and if you're thinking:

 > Hey!
-Won't this cause an infinite loop...where we call `submit()` and then
+Won't this cause an infinite loop... where we call `submit()` and that
-> that triggers our `submit` action... which will then open SweetAlert again?
+> causes a `submit` event... that triggers our `submit` action... which will then
+> open SweetAlert again?

 Fortunately... that will *not* happen.
-When you call `.submit()` on a form, the form *does* submit, but the `submit` event is *not* dispatched.
-And so our action method will *not* be called again.
+When you call `.submit()` on a form element, the form *does* submit, but the `submit` event is *not* dispatched.
+And so, our action method will *not* be called again.
+That's just how JavaScript and the DOM work - not a Stimulus thing.
+I say that a lot.

-Ok: let's see if this works.
+Anyways, let's see if this works!
 Refresh, click remove and this time confirm.
 Woohoo!
-The form submitted, the page, reloaded and the item is gone!
+The form submitted, the page reloaded and the item is gone!

 But I think we can make this even *more* awesome.
 How?
-By making our controller *configurable* - like the text that it displays - so we can *truly* reuse it across our app.
-Even in this situation, saying "yes, delete it" on the button when you're removing an item from the cart... doesn't really make sense.
+By making our controller *configurable* - like the text that it displays - so we can *truly* reuse it anywhere in our app.
+Even in this situation, saying "yes, delete it" on the button... when you're *actually* removing an item from a *cart*... it doesn't really make sense.

-And as an extra bonus, we're also going to add an option to make the form submit via Ajax.
+And as an extra bonus, we're going to add an option to make the form submit via Ajax.
 That's all next.